Jac0xb/lighthouse/docs/src/pages/assert/account-data.md

 ## AssertAccountData Instruction

 The **AssertAccountData** instruction gives you tools to make assertions about arbitrary account data by deserializing account data slices into a specified type and comparing it to an expected value.

-One of the arguments for the instruction is the **DataValueAssertion** enum which allows you describe the type you would like to deserialize and the value and operator used to compare.
+The `assertion` argument for the instruction is the `DataValueAssertion` enum which allows you to describe the type you would like to deserialize the account data into and the expected value and operator used in the comparison.

 **Supported types**: `bool`, `u8`, `i8`, `u16`, `i16`, `u32`, `i32`, `u64`, `i64`, `u128`, `i128`, `bytes`, `Pubkey`.